Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Practical Design Trade

 \item[(b)] The breaking chain with the flipped $SU(5)\times U(1)$ as intermediate symmetry.

-In this chain, the breaking of $G_{51}^{\rm flip} \to G_{\rm SM}$ produces cosmic strings which are safe for the cosmological evolution.
-However, the breaking scale should be $\gtrsim 10^{15}$~GeV to satisfy the proton decay constraint.
-If a SGWB is generated via phase transition, the frequency will be super-high with the peak frequency roughly around $10^{15}$~Hz.
-This is impossible to be observed in the future GW measurements.
+In this chain, monopoles from the first step breaking should be inflated away, and the breaking of $G_{51}^{\rm flip} \to G_{\rm SM}$ produces cosmic strings which are safe for the cosmological evolution.
+All breaking scales should be $\gtrsim 10^{15}$~GeV to satisfy the proton decay constraint.
+If a SGWB is generated via phase transition, the frequency will be super-high with the peak frequency roughly around $10^{15}$~Hz, which is impossible to be observed in the future GW measurements. {On the other hand, since the two breaking scales are naturally nearby, a small $\kappa$ is predicted and observable GWs via metastable strings are likely produced in this chain.}

-\item[(c)] Breaking chains with the Pati-Salam symmetry $G_{422}$ or its subgroups as intermediate symmetries.
+\item[(c)] Breaking chains with the PS symmetry $G_{422}$ or its subgroups as intermediate symmetries.
 This category provides the largest possibility with 31 different chains in total \cite{King:2021gmj}.
 They can be further sorted within two types.

+In (c$_1$), the spontaneous breaking of $G_{421}$, $G_{3221}$ and $G_{3211}$, along with the subsequent breaking of their subgroups, leads to the formation of topological defects no more than cosmic strings.
+As a result, inflation can be introduced before it. {We further categorize the following chains as ($\text{c}_{11}$),